sarahandzlt/CS50Python/README.md

 # CS50Python
-The professor is Prof. David Malan
+The lesson is Prof. David Malan